-I was 15 years old when I first saw snow, and I was captivated.
+Born in the Caribbean, I was 15 years old when I first saw snow.

 I’ve always wanted a snowblower, but we’ve never had a strong need.

 After moving into our new house with a massive driveway, the snow last winter was too much.
-After a major snowstorm, my neighbor lent me his snow blower, and I was enthralled.
+After a major storm, my neighbor lent me his snow blower, and I was enthralled.

 It was so much fun to use, and even though I enjoy a good shoveling workout, it freed up a lot of time to play with my son in the snow.